and-rs/nixos/README.md

 ## Structure

-1. `./modules`
+1. `./common`
-   - Shared modules between the two hosts, with the exact same tooling and terminal packages.
+   - Shared common between the two hosts, with the exact same tooling and terminal packages.

 2. `./darwin`
    - Super simple nix-darwin setup for reproducible packages.